Younest9/kubernetes/k8s/README.md

     ```
     >Notes:
     >
     >- You can use any CIDR range, but it is recommended to use the default CIDR range.
+In this example, we are using 10.244.0.0/16 as the CIDR range because it is the default CIDR range for the `flannel` pod network (Refer to [this](https://github.com/flannel-io/flannel#deploying-flannel-manually) for more information).
     >
     >- You can use the `--cri-socket` flag to set the CRI socket to use.
 If you do not set the socket, `kubeadm` will use the default socket for the container runtime you are using.
     >